jdtsillas/udpvpn/README.md

 ### UDP VPN Tunnel

-A simple program which sets up a cleartext IP tunnel between two endpoints using UDP.
+A simple program which sets up a cleartext (or optionally encrypted) IP tunnel between endpoints using UDP.

 Example: